-- 1. Implement Strategies and Initiatives in the County's Zero Waste Plan. - Implement organic waste collection to include food waste recycling for residential and commercial customers. - Organic waste collection has been implemented in most residential customers in County unincorporated areas.
-New and revised waste collection contracts with organic waste are forthcoming. - Implemented new Exclusive Commercial Franchise contracts that include default organic waste collection service. - Ensure organic waste collection service is successfully implemented within all unincorporated communities. - Completing the roll-out of organic waste containers, site visits, and outreach for all commercial customers. - Executed contract amendments for two remaining Residential Franchises. - Taking necessary steps to develop a new waste collection system in North County. - Expand the Food Donation and Recovery Outreach Program (Food DROP). - Developed food a recovery database to store information of food recovery agencies in Los Angeles County and an integrated food recovery map to locate all the food recovery agencies with existing capacities. - 2.
-Reduce illegal dumping in County unincorporated areas roads, streets, and alleys. - Continued removal of illegally dumped waste by contracted waste haulers and Public Works maintenance crews. - Continued outreach to prevent illegal dumping. - 3.
-Reduce frequency and severity of sanitary sewer overflow events. - Issued Notices to Proceed (NTP) for structural repair and/or trenchless rehabilitation in the cities of Calabasas and Malibu, and unincorporated community of Walnut Park. - Issued NTPs for sewer pump station maintenance and performance testing at 10 locations. - Issued NTPs for motor and pump repair at Fountain Springs, Longview, Talbot, and La Mirada Hills pump station. - 4.
-Transition the Public Works Fleet to an all-electric fleet. - Continued work with a consultant to prepare a Zero Emission Vehicle Transition Plan.
+- 1. Implement Strategies and Initiatives in the County's Zero Waste Plan. - Implement organic waste collection to include food waste recycling for residential and commercial customers. - Organic waste collection has been implemented for most residential customers in County unincorporated areas.
+New and revised waste collection contracts with organic waste are forthcoming.

+- Implemented new Exclusive Commercial Franchise contracts that include default organic waste collection service. - Continuing to implement the County's Single-Use Plastics Ordinance.
+The Ocean Protection Council (OPC) Board approved grant funding for Public Works to support implementation efforts. - Ensure organic waste collection service is successfully implemented within all unincorporated communities. - Completing the roll-out of organic waste containers, site visits, and outreach for all commercial customers. - Executed contract amendments for two remaining Residential Franchises. - Taking necessary steps to develop a new waste collection system in North County. - Expand the Food Donation and Recovery Outreach Program (Food DROP). - Developed food a recovery database to store information of food recovery agencies in Los Angeles County and an integrated food recovery map to locate all the food recovery agencies with existing capacities. - Educate students through the Countywide Environmental Defenders Program (K-5th grade) with live inperson assembly presentations focusing on the Four Rs (Reduce, Reuse, Recycle, and Rethink), Household Hazardous Waste and Electronic Waste, Stormwater Pollution Prevention, Water Conservation, and organic waste. - Educate teachers through the Countywide Generation Earth Program (6th-12th grade) on environmental service-learning projects they can implement at their school by offering teacher workshops focusing on source reduction including organic waste, stormwater pollution prevention and professional development. - 2.
+Reduce illegal dumping in County unincorporated areas roads, streets, and alleys. - Continued removal of Illegally dumped waste by contracted waste haulers and Public Works maintenance crews. - Continued outreach to prevent illegal dumping. - Hosted collection events to provide residents with disposal options for items such as mattresses and tires. - 3.
+Provide residents with convenient, safe, and legal means to properly manage their HHW/E-Waste. - Provide temporary and permanent collection events. - Encourage source reduction, alternatives to HHW, and promote the HHW Reuse Centers. - Increase outreach and education regarding other disposal options available for used motor oil and oil filters, sharps (e.g. needles and syringes), and household batteries. - 4.
+Reduce frequency and severity of sanitary sewer overflow events. - Issued Notices to Proceed (NTP) for condition assessment work in Altadena. - Issued NTP for emergency repair work at Newhall Creek in City of Santa Clarita and the I-5 ramps at Eastern Avenue in City of Commerce. - Issued NTP for valve repair at Castle Rock pump station. - 5.
+Transition the Public Works Fleet to an all-electric fleet. - Finalized the Zero Emission Vehicle Transition Plan on April 3, 2023.